ricardoom/dominotrono/content/custom/wd.md

     {{< section_header level="4" text="Accessibility" >}}
     {{< copy_wrapper
       class=" details-grid__twentyWords copy-block__left" >}}
       We conducted an extensive survey of nypl.org and all of our internal tools, micro-sites, and applications for proper WCAG 2.0 Compliance.
-With the understanding that the Design Toolkit will need to inform and influence all projects going forward.
-For structure and style to be fully accessible by default, all components included in the Design Tool Kit would have their accessibility rules baked into their design patterns.
+The structure and style to be fully accessible by default, all components  would have their accessibility rules embedded into their design patterns.
     {{< /copy_wrapper>}}

     {{< image_cld